denxxs/gsc-soilanalyzer/README.md

 2. Install required packages:
 pip install -r requirements.txt

-3. Download the Client side app: if you are using our sensor raspberrypi4 with tcs3200 and dht11 sensors -- https://github.com/Quantum2511/gsc-client-side-knowURsoil
+3. Optional - Download the Client side app: if you are using our sensor raspberrypi4 with tcs3200 and dht11 sensors -- https://github.com/Quantum2511/gsc-client-side-knowURsoil

 ### Usage